skypilot-org/skypilot/docs/source/getting-started/installation.rst

   $ docker run -td --name sky --rm -v "$HOME/.sky:/root/.sky:rw" -v "$HOME/.aws:/root/.aws:rw" -v "$HOME/.config/gcloud:/root/.config/gcloud:rw" berkeleyskypilot/skypilot:latest
   $ docker exec -it sky /bin/bash

-If your cloud CLIs are already setup, your credentials will be mounted to the container and you can proceed to :ref:`Quickstart <quickstart>`.
-Else you can follow the instructions in :ref:`Cloud account setup <cloud-account-setup>` inside the container to setup your cloud accounts.
+If your cloud CLIs are already set up, your credentials will be mounted to the container and you can proceed to :ref:`Quickstart <quickstart>`.
+Else you can follow the instructions in :ref:`Cloud account setup <cloud-account-setup>` inside the container to set up your cloud accounts.

 If you exit from the shell in the container, the container will keep running in the background.
 You can start a new shell with :code:`docker exec -it sky /bin/bash`.